quicwg/multipath/draft-ietf-quic-multipath.md

   For example, if initial_max_path_id is set to 1, only connection IDs associated with Path IDs 0 and 1 should be issued by the peer.
-  If an endpoint receives an initial_max_path_id transport parameter with value 0, it MUST NOT cause any error, and notice that the peer want to enable the multipath extension without allowing extra paths immediately after the handshake is done.
-If initial_max_path_id is successfully negotiated (including negotiated as 0), endpoints can use MAX_PATH_ID frame to increase the maximum path identifier and enable the use of new paths.
+  If an endpoint receives an initial_max_path_id transport parameter with value 0, the peer aims to  enable the multipath extension without allowing extra paths immediately.
+To allow for the use of more paths later, endpoints can send the MAX_PATH_ID frame to increase the maximum allowed path identifier.

 Setting initial_max_path_id parameter is equivalent to sending a MAX_PATH_ID frame ({{max-paths-frame}}) with the same value.